jechan6/MovieSearch/README.md

 When a user first loads into the website, I render a list of current popular movies.
 I did not want my users to load into a blank page that simply had the search form for movie titles.

 # Future Improvment
 With more time, I could render a show page when clicked for each movie that shows more information about the movie.
 I could also look into potentially caching my previous results because at the moment, the application is making an API request each time a user wants to change pages.
-The UI also needs some work but for this purpose of this assignment, I focused more on the functionality of the application.
+The UI also needs some work but for this purpose of this assignment, I focused more on the core features of the application.